xtreamsrl/genai-for-engineers-class/README.md

 ## 🤗 How to contribute

 > [!NOTE]
-> The project uses Python 3.10
+> The project uses Python 3.10 for compatibility with Colab.

 1. Install Poetry, following the official docs: https://python-poetry.org/docs/#installation